Rebates & Fees

 You do not need to a referral to access services by any of our Clinical and Registered Psychologists unless you are interested in accessing government rebates or funding.
 Some services, such as FDR, are ineligible for rebates.

 Several therapists are also registered providers of services by Victims Services, Workcover and NDIS and also provide treatment to those eligible for DVA or Open Arms – Veterans & Families Counselling.

 We keep our standard fees well below that of industry recommendations.

-In addition, we offer concession rates to concession card holders and set aside a limited number of bulk billing appointments each week with each clinician for those in extreme financial difficulties.
+In addition, we offer concession rates to concession card holders and set aside a limited number of low gap appointments each week with each clinician for those in extreme financial difficulties.

 As the whole hour is reserved for you when you make an appointment, should you need to cancel or rearrange we ask that you call our reception to inform them, giving 24 hours notice.